kkatano/bakeneko-60/README.md

 **V3 is still a work in progress.**
  - Previous versions are available for download on [the release page](https://github.com/kkatano/bakeneko-60/releases)
- - Don't use the files for manufacturing
+ - Don't use the files for manufacturing until first version is released

 A simple 60% keyboard for DIYers.
 This project is a special homage to TGR x Singa UNIKORN 60 and OTD 356 Mini.